airbytehq/airbyte/docs/integrations/sources/notion.md

 :::note

-You must be the owner of a Notion workspace to create a new integration.
+You must be the owner of the Notion workspace to create a new integration associated with it.

 :::